-The Fire Safety Management (FSM) Division of the Lakeland Fire Department is headed by Fire Marshal Frank Bass.
-This division of LFD is crucial because it applies tried and true methods for fire prevention that in turn prevent serious loss of life and property.
-Best summed by founding father and pioneer in American Firefighting Benjamin Franklin, “an ounce ofprevention is worth a pound of cure”.
+The Fire Safety Management (FSM) Division of the Lakeland Fire Department is headed by Fire Marshal Cheryl Edwards.
+This division of LFD plays a pivotal role in maintaining the safety mission of the department as it applies tried and true methods for fire prevention that in turn prevent serious loss of life and property.
 The division is responsible for:

 1) Plans Review